Alert: The Anacostia Extension EA FONSI is now available in the Project Library!

 - Serve established and emerging federal and district employment centers (JBAB, US Coast Guard, US Department of Homeland Security, DHCD, etc.)

 The EA compared the effects of building a streetcar alternative to relying on existing transportation improvements to meet future needs, called the No-build Alternative.
 Ten build alternatives and the No-build Alternative were evaluated for the Anacostia Streetcar Extension.
-The following two build alternatives remain as candidates as the preferred alternative:
+The selection of the Preferred Alternative (formerly Anacostia 9) was the result of technical information and public comments gathered throughout the study.

 Anacostia Neighborhood Library